-Tetanus, diphtheria and pertussis are 3 types of bacterial diseases that can be prevented by a combination of vaccines.
+Tetanus, diphtheria and pertussis are 3 types of bacterial diseases that can be prevented by combining vaccines.
 Diphtheria and pertussis are contagious diseases that transmit from person to person, whereas tetanus enters the body through open cuts or wounds1.

-According to the Centers for Disease Control1, everyone should receive vaccinations for protection against these types of bacteria.
+According to the Centers for Disease Control1, everyone should receive vaccinations to protect against these bacteria.
 Every child in Hong Kong receives the DTaP-IPV vaccine as part of the childhood immunisation schedule.

 The vaccines are available in different combinations, including DTaP, Tdap, Td, and TD and are selected depending on age and other factors.

 Tetanus (破傷風疫苗) is a rare bacterial infection caused by the bacteria Clostridium tetani entering an open wound.
 Tetanus does not spread from one person to another.
 The bacteria causes symptoms of muscular contractions when it enters the body.
 Tetanus is also often known as "lockjaw" as it causes a person's neck and jaw muscles to lock, making it difficult to open or swallow2.